 - What are the main differences between osteopathic and homeopathic medicine?

-- What is the main difference between bone spurs and osteoarthritis?
+- What is the main difference between inflammation and swelling?

 - What is the main difference between sars and pneumonia?

 - What is the main difference between pneumonia and bronchitis?

 - Talk to a orthopedic surgeon online for free